Harissa8/Bounce-Duel/README.md

 # Bounce-Duel
-Bounce Duel: The Multiplayer Challenge, is a game for Multiple players game using C, using:FreeRTOS, Mini-RISC
+Bounce Duel: The Multiplayer Challenge, is a game for Multiple players game programmed using C, using:FreeRTOS, Mini-RISC